-Offense: Making any false alarms, such as bomb threats, setting off fire alarms, tampering with emergency unauthorized 911 equipment making or communicating a threat or false report for the purpose of frightening or disturbing people, disrupting the educational environment or causing the evacuation or closure of District property.
+Offense: Making any false alarms, such as bomb threats, setting off fire alarms, tampering with emergency equipment or making unauthorized 911 calls; communicating a threat or false report for the purpose of frightening or disturbing people, disrupting the educational environment or causing the evacuation or closure of District property.
 A person commits the crime of making a false bomb report if he/she knowingly makes a false report or causes a false report to be made to any person that a bomb or explosive has been placed in any public or private place or vehicle.